johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.2 Four Fundamentals of Flight.md

 - Different situations require climbs at Vx, Vy, or normal/cruise climb
 - It's useful to memorize power settings for repeatable climbs/descents
 - During climb, [[P-factor]] increases the need for right rudder
+- Q: What happens, during straight-and-level flight, if you add throttle?
+Why?
+- Q: What happens, during straight-and-level flight, if you extend flaps?
+Why?

 **In Practice**